marytts/marytts-wiki/VoiceImportToolsTutorial-(draft).md

 All other settings depend on your voice building path or are default values that are filled automatically.

 After filling in general settings  and clicking the **Save** button, you will get to the main window of the Voice Import Tools.
-There you can see a list of modules.
+There you can see a list of components.
 A component is executed by ticking the associated checkbox and clicking on **Run**.

 **Component Configuration Settings**

 You can verify and change the settings for each individual component by clicking on the wrench symbol next to the component.
 Clicking on **Settings** takes you to the window where you can change the general settings.
 There is available a help for each component (in some cases this help might be out-dated).

-The import tool creates two files in the directory where you started it:
+The voice import tool creates two files in the directory where you started it:
 - **importMain.config:** contains a list of voice import components presented on the GUI
 - **database.config:** contains the values of the settings for each component - you can change the settings also in this file.